 “Checkerboarding breaks up the solid band of honey that rings the top of the brood nest.
 This band of honey signals the bees that winter preparations are complete and it’s time to swarm.
 When the band is interrupted, more storage areas are exposed, and the bees defer swarming until the empty spaces are filled.
 Eventually, optimal swarming conditions pass and the colony may not swarm at all…”

 Theoretically, the queen is no longer honeybound and the worker bees have plenty of empty space to fill in.
-Personally, I’d rather pull out some frames of brood (replacing them with drawn comb or empty foundation) and start up a new hive from a nuc, but I don’t have a nuc (but I will have at least one in reserve for now on).
+Personally, I’d rather pull out some frames of brood (replacing them with drawn comb or empty foundation) and start up a new hive from a nuc, but I don’t have a nuc.
 That seems like an easier way to prevent swarming.
 Checkerboarding can help increase the hive’s population and produce a larger honey crop, but for urban beekeepers like me, I think swarm prevention should be a greater concern than honey production.

 It went up to 19°C today and that big booming hive was looking great.
-All four of our hives, with the possible exception of our foundationless hive, are busting loose in a big way.
+All four of my hives, with the possible exception of my foundationless hive, are busting loose in a big way.
 I wish I had some spare queens to start up some new colonies.
-I think all our hives will be into three brood boxes by the time June rolls around if the weather holds up.
+I think all my hives will be into three brood boxes by the time June rolls around if the weather holds up.
 I’m kind of scared.